Henriad: Criticism

-Some critics consider that the plays of the Henriad do not cohere well together.
+If presented as one very long dramatic event, the plays of the Henriad would not cohere well together.
 In performance the plays can seem jumbled and tonally mismatched, and narratives are at times oddly dropped and resumed.

 Numerous inconsistencies exist between the individual plays of the first tetralogy, which is typical of serialized drama in the early modern playhouses.
 James Marino suggests, "It is more remarkable that any coherency appears at all in a 'series' cobbled together from elements of three different repertories".
 The four plays (of the first tetralogy) variously originated from three different theatre companies: The Queen's Men, Pembroke's Men and Chamberlain's Men.

 An earlier use

 An earlier use of the word "Henriad" to refer to a group of Shakespeare's plays occurs in a book published in 1876 titled Shakespeare’s Diversions; A Medley of Motley Wear.
-The author doesn't define the word, but indicates that the plays in which the character, Mistress Quickly, hostess of the Boar's Head Tavern, appears include "The English Henriad" as well as The Merry Wives of Windsor.
+The author does not define the word, but indicates that the plays in which the character, Mistress Quickly, hostess of the Boar's Head Tavern, appears include "The English Henriad" as well as The Merry Wives of Windsor.
 The source also indicates that the number of plays she appears in is four — "one more than is granted to Falstaff".
 The four plays that Mistress Quickly appears in are The Merry Wives of Windsor, the two parts of Henry IV, and Henry V.

 Voltaire’s Henriade

-The French critic and playwright, Voltaire, is known for making extreme criticisms of Shakespeare that he would then balance with more positive comments.
+The French critic and playwright Voltaire is known for making extreme criticisms of Shakespeare that he would then balance with more positive comments.
 For example, Voltaire called Shakespeare a "barbarian" and his works a "huge dunghill" that contains some pearls.
 Voltaire wrote an epic poem titled La Henriade (1723), which is sometimes translated as Henriade.
 Voltaire's poem is based on Henry IV of France (1553 – 1610).
 Algernon Charles Swinburne points out how the two similarly titled works, Shakespeare's and Voltaire's, are dissimilar, in that Shakespeare's "differs from Voltaire’s as Zaïre [a tragedy written by Voltaire] differs from Othello."